Josiah-tan/plover-vim/README.md

 # Plover_vim
 - This is an ambitious project that aims to make vim faster and more ergonomic for plover users
-- a vim library for (mostly) single stroke vim commands
+- A Python library to create custom dictionaries for generating (mostly) single stroke vim commands
+	- e.g. ciw, gcip, ya}

 # Aims:
 - highly extensible and customisable commands and translations